findy-network/findy-network.github.io/content/en/blog/modifiablity-and-readability/index.md

 ## Conclusion

-Go is build for hyper large projects.
-Projects that are large in every
-dimensions: software engineers, code lines, modules, function points, what ever.
-And it does pretty good job.
+Go is built for hyper-large projects.
+Significant projects in every dimension: software engineers, code lines, modules, function points, whatever.
+And it does a pretty good job.

-Unfortunately the Go community and isn't as open and welcoming than for example Rust's community.
-(Not my words directly).
-Remember, it's your code, and your project to maintain.
+Unfortunately, the Go community isn't as open and welcoming as, for example, Rust's community.
+(Not my words directly, but I share the opinion).
+Remember, it's your code and your project to maintain.
 So, keep your head and remember:

 > *The whole problem with the world is that fools and fanatics are certain of
 > themselves, while wiser people are full of doubts.* — not entirely Bertrand